Preparing for Your Visit (FAQ)

 A.

-(except for some items and locations where photography is prohibited) Live broadcasting from the Center is strictly prohibited. - Please include our location as “Great Hanshin-Awaji Earthquake Disaster Reduction and Human Renovation Institution”.
+• Please include our location as “Great Hanshin-Awaji Earthquake Disaster Reduction and Human Renovation Institution”.

-- Please be careful not to include other visitors or staff members in your photos, as this may infringe on their portrait rights.
+• Please be careful not to include other visitors or staff members in your photos, as this may infringe on their portrait rights.

 For more information, please click here.

-A. If a disaster or other emergency occurs during your visit to the Center, our staff will guide you to Nagisa Park, which is a “wide-area evacuation site” designated by the government.
+A. If a disaster or other emergency occurs during your visit to the center, our staff will guide you to Nagisa Park, which is a “wide-area evacuation site” designated by the government.
 It is about a one-minute walk from the building.
-Please follow the instructions of staff in an emergency.
+Please follow the instructions of center staff in an emergency.

 Address: 5-1-2 Azumadori, Chuo-ku, Kobe City

-Telephone: 078-231-0110 - Fire station: Kobe City Fire Department, Central Fire Station
+2. Fire Station: Kobe City Fire Department, Central Fire Station

 Address: 2-1-19 Onoedori, Chuo-ku, Kobe City

-Telephone: 078-241-0119 - Public Health Center: Kobe City Public Health Center
+3. Public Health Center: Kobe City Public Health Center

 Address: 6-5-1 Kano-cho, Chuo-ku, Kobe

-Tel: 078-322-5256 - Hospital: Kobe Red Cross Hospital
+4. Hospital: Kobe Red Cross Hospital

 Address: 1-3-1 Wakihama Kaigandori, Chuo-ku, Kobe